 - Continuity Snarl: Despite the few nods to the movie, there are many things that don't fit.

 - Kat's loss of interest in boys.
 She seemed pretty excited about the thought of a date in the movie, but in the cartoons, she agrees with her dad that she's too young.
 However, this could have been because of what Vic did in the movie.
+Let's not get into the fact that Kat and Vic go on a date in one episode.

 - Kat and Casper's relationship seems more snarky than it was in the movie.